Faits des Romains: Reception

 The Faits des Romains was the most popular of several contemporary Old French works of primarily Roman history; beginning in the 14th century, it was a popular manuscript commission, and it remained popular until the end of the Middle Ages.
 The work was copied to more than fifty manuscripts, many illuminated.
 Notably, around 1470, Jean Fouquet painted the miniatures of a now dismembered manuscript, of which five sheets are currently held in the Louvre.

-The text was translated into Italian in the 13th century and into Portuguese in the 15th century, before 1466, as Vida e feitos di Julio Cesar.
+The text was translated into Italian in the 13th century and into Portuguese in the 15th century, before 1466, as Vida e feitos de Julio Cesar.

 Medieval French authors who wrote about Caesar do not refer to the original Latin texts but to the Faits des Romains, and the text is thus the origin of Caesar's exceptional popularity in aristocratic circles throughout the Middle Ages.